OliverMKing/javascript-release-workflow/README.md

 - Select `Run workflow` then enter your release version (ex: v1, v2, v3)
 - Find the created pull request and approve it (it may take a minute for the workflow to create the new release)
 - Go to `Releases` then edit the created release (edit title, add release notes) and publish release

+Note: Workflows won't be run on PRs triggered by other actions.
+Close the PR then reopen it if you want workflows to be run.